Regular procedure

 As audio/video recording is not used in practice, access to the report of the personal interview should be provided, prior to the issuance of the decision.
 According to the Asylum Service, such access is provided and applicants are informed of this right during the personal interview.
 However, very few applicants seem to be aware of this right and there is no evidence of anyone exercising it.[68]
 Access entails reviewing the report, which is usually in English, without translation/interpretation and without having a right to receive a copy of it, which may also contribute to applicants not being able to access this right.
 Furthermore, very few applicants have a legal advisor/lawyer at first instance, and even if they do, few lawyers are familiar with this right to access or will take the time to request access.
 However, in the rare cases where access is requested, it seems to be granted.[69]

 Regarding asylum applications examined whilst in detention, the overall quality of the examination of the claim is not particularly affected by the fact that the applicant is in detention, as the examination, including the personal interview, is carried out by an officer/caseworker from the Asylum Service with the assistance of an interpreter.
 However, it is evident that the psychological state of individuals in detention is rarely taken into consideration during the interviewing process, including possible victims of torture, trafficking or violence.
 Interviews are in most cases carried out in a private room in Menogia Detention Centre by a caseworker of the Asylum Service, stationed in Menogia.
 If detained in Menogia, the interview usually takes place within 1-2 months.
-However, if detained in holding cells in a police station, the interview is often delayed, and cases are often identified to with cases in 2020, 2021 and 2022 found to have reached 6 months with no interview.
-In 2023 and 2024, delays still occurred.
-[71]
+However, if detained in holding cells in a police station, the interview is often delayed, sometimes reaching 6 months without an interview.
+Such cases have been identified since 2020 onwards.[70]

 Appeal